xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 * [Node](https://nodejs.org/en/download/) (LTS version) and npm to install app requirements and dependencies

-* The "hello world" app works with Chrome, Firefox, and Brave browsers.
+* Access to Chrome, Firefox, or Brave.
+The "hello world" app is designed to work with these browsers.

-* An Ethereum blockchain account accessible in a wallet app browser extension, such as MetaMask or Coinbase Wallet.
+* A wallet app browser extension installed, such as MetaMask or Coinbase Wallet, and an Ethereum account

   For example, you can install the [MetaMask](https://metamask.io/) wallet app browser extension and use it to create an Ethereum account you can use to send and receive XMTP messages.
 To learn more, see [How to create a MetaMask Wallet](https://myterablock.medium.com/how-to-create-or-import-a-metamask-wallet-a551fc2f5a6b).

   Beyond the purposes of this "hello world" tutorial, XMTP can be used with more than just Ethereum accounts and Metamask or Coinbase Wallet.
 To learn more, see [Wallet apps and blockchains supported by XMTP](/docs/dev-concepts/wallets).

-* A code editor of your choice that you can use to build the app.
+* A code editor of your choice that you can use to build the app

 ## Step 1.
 Create a vanilla React app